Thin Man (comics): Fictional character biography

 In the 1930s, scientist and explorer Dr. Bruce Dickson attempts to climb Mount Kalpurthia in the Himalayas.
 There, he encounters the lost civilization of Kalahia, which possessed extremely advanced technology.
 The Kalahian people expose him to a mutagenic substance which alters his body to give him the same physical abilities as they had: eternal youth, and tremendous physical resilience and flexibility, including the ability to become "thin", or rather, flat.

 Dickson learns much of their advanced technology, and falls in love with Olalla, daughter of the Kalahians' leader.
 The Thin Man, which Dickson has adopted as his superhero name, becomes a member of the stateside team the Liberty Legion during World War II.
 The Liberty Legion begins battling Nazi agents in the United States.
 With the Liberty Legion, the Thin Man the Invaders, who are hypnotically controlled by the Red Skull.
 In 1942, the Liberty Legion encounters the Thing who has traveled back in time, and they aid them in battling Master Man, U-Man, and Skyshark.
 The Liberty Legion also battled Iron Cross.

 At some point, the Thin Man reveals to Captain America that Olalla, whom he has married, has returned to Kalahia.
 The Thin Man remains in order to serve his country, and when he returns to Kalahia after the war he finds that the Nazis have located the valley and slaughtered all its inhabitants, including his wife.
 After this, he becomes an obsessed Nazi hunter for decades, eventually discovering that an old foe, the Nazi's Agent Axis, was responsible for Kalahia's destruction.
-With the help of Captain America, he tracks down and confronts Agent Axis.
+With assistance from Captain America, he tracks down and confronts Agent Axis.
 The war criminal brags that since he had been brought to America under Operation Paperclip, he cannot be prosecuted for his wartime activities.
 The Thin Man becomes so outraged that he wraps his pliable body around Agent Axis and snaps his neck.
 Shocked, Captain America immediately brings him to the authorities for murder.

 He eventually is pardoned so that the U.S. government can obtain his knowledge of advanced Kalahian technology.
 He is made a member of the New Invaders, and begins to contribute his knowledge to the group.
 Unfortunately, the entire operation was actually a ruse by the ex-Nazi villain the Red Skull, who has disguised himself as the Secretary of Defense.
 Once this deception is revealed, Dickson forges ahead with the plan to create a new Invaders unit armed with Kahalian technology, specifically to thwart the Red Skull and his organization, the Axis Mundi.
 Dickson designs the battleship Infiltrator, which can travel through multi-dimensional space, effectively allowing it to teleport long distances; the Infiltrator is sacrificed when it is rammed into a doomsday weapon in order to protect the Earth from another World War II-era supervillain, U-Man.